 Takeaway: Learn a second language

-The economic benefits of learning a new language speak for themselves, you earn more by learning a second language.
+The economic benefits of learning a new language speak for themselves.
 Depending on what part of the world, or even the U.S. you’re in, it can help grow your wallet.
 With growing economies and more foreign competition, learning a new language is a useful skill that can make you more appealing to potential employers while also improving your mental health and reasoning, and even help you understand a new culture.
-That way, you can receive the personal benefits of speaking a second language while also making yourself a scarce and valuable resource to potential employers.
+That way, you can receive the personal benefits of speaking a second language while also making yourself a valuable resource to potential employers.

 Have something to add to this story?
 Comment below or join the discussion on Facebook.